Sigal Chattah

 Sigal Chattah (סיגל שאטה; born April 24, 1975) is an Israeli-born American attorney and politician currently serving as the interim United States Attorney for the District of Nevada since 2025.

+Previously, Chattah was an attorney known for leading legal efforts for churches during the COVID-19 pandemic in Nevada.
+Chattah's tenure as interim United States Attorney has been extended through personnel changes that have since been ruled illegal, although that ruling has been paused and taken to the United States Court of Appeals for the Ninth Circuit.

-She was the Republican nominee in the 2022 Nevada Attorney General election, where she was defeated by incumbent Democrat Aaron D. Ford.
-Prior to her candidacy, she was an attorney known for leading legal efforts for churches during the COVID-19 pandemic in Nevada.
+Chattah was the Republican nominee in the 2022 Nevada Attorney General election, losing to incumbent Democrat Aaron D. Ford.

 Early life and education

 Chattah was born on April 24, 1975, in Israel and emigrated to the United States with her parents at the age of fourteen.
 The family initially settled in New York but temporarily returned to Israel before relocating to Las Vegas, Nevada.
-Chattah graduated from Valley High School and later earned a Bachelor of Science degree in Political Science from the University of Nevada, Las Vegas.
+Chattah graduated from Valley High School and later earned a Bachelor of Science degree in political science from the University of Nevada, Las Vegas.
 She later attended the Widener University School of Law and Webster University Geneva.